-Admission is based on high school grades, strength of program, class rank, standardized test scores, an essay or untimed writing sample of at least 250 words, and academic recommendations.
+Admission is based on academic performance in high school and on space availability.
+Successful applicants will be those who submit a completed application (i.e., application form, standardized test scores, essay, and high school transcript) with a demonstrated competitive high school curriculum..
 Special attention is given to grades in math, English, science, history, and foreign language.
-Standardized test scores are used in conjunction with the overall high school record to project first-year performance.
-Enrolling freshmen must hold a high school diploma, TASC/GED, or New York State-recognized equivalent.
+Students who apply without demonstrated success in a competitive curriculum may be reviewed using an "holistic review" which includes a variety of factors (e.g., standardized test scores, letters of recommendation, strength of high school program completed, extra-curricular participation Enrolling freshmen must hold a high school diploma, TASC/GED, or New York State-recognized equivalent.